PCRE2Project/pcre2/doc/html/README.txt

 Tests 6 and 7 check the pcre2_dfa_match() alternative matching function, in non-UTF mode and UTF-mode with Unicode property support, respectively.

-Test 8 checks some internal offsets and code size features; it is run only when the default "link size" of 2 is set (in other cases the sizes change) and when Unicode support is enabled.
+Test 8 checks some internal offsets and code size features, but it is run only when Unicode support is enabled.
+The output is different in 8-bit, 16-bit, and 32-bit modes and for different link sizes, so there are different output files for each mode and link size.

 Tests 9 and 10 are run only in 8-bit mode, and tests 11 and 12 are run only in 16-bit and 32-bit modes.
 These are tests that generate different output in